Frederick S. Barff: Design and inventions

 Barff is most widely remembered for his invention of a method of rust proofing cast iron, named after him.
-The method used superheated steamPopular Science Jul 1886 Vol. 29, No. 19, p.393.
-Bonnier Corporation.
-ISSN 0161-7370.
-Retrieved June 2011 to form a layer of tri-iron tetroxide(Fe3O4), which proved much cheaper than traditional galvanisation.
+The method used superheated steam to form a layer of tri-iron tetroxide(Fe3O4), which proved much cheaper than traditional galvanisation.
 The method was subsequently improved by George Bower, after which the process became known as the Bower–Barff process.
 The Bower-Barff Rustless Iron Co. had works in Southwark and New York, the latter supplying cast-iron for many of the city's landmark buildings.